-Faculty teaching courses designated G (Global, for PLO 3) or T (Theory, for PLO 4) were asked to describe two activities (per course) in which they identified students' "progress toward or accomplishment of the PLO."
+Rubrics-Faculty who participated reported the activities and results in brief pragraphs, entered through Formstacks, a tool the department chair learned about at the 2015 AEFIS Assessment Conference at Drexel University, and which she adapted for English Program -Faculty teaching courses designated G (Global and Multi-Ethnic) were asked to describe two activities (per course) in which they identified students' "progress toward or accomplishment of the PLO."
 Faculty were also asked to describe, for each activity, how well the students accomplished the task.
-One faculty member teaching both G & T designated courses reported assigning 2-3 page take-home short writing assignments and in-class writing measuring student achievement in diversity and theory.
+Faculty reported assigning 2-3 page take-home short writing assignments and in-class writing.